alighasemi78/Simple-Planner/README.md

   ${catkin_LIBRARIES}
 )
 ```
 In order to listen to the initial pose selected in RViz, we need a node handle to subscribe to the topic `/initialpose`.
 For the goal pose, we need another node handle to subscribe to the topic `/move_base_simple/goal`.
+For the map, we need another node handle to subscribe to the topic `/map`.